chapel-lang/chapel/doc/rst/language/evolution.rst

 The following sections summarize the rationale for this change and then provide some tips for updating existing Chapel code.

-Rationale for 0- vs. 1-based Isandexing
+Rationale for 0- vs. 1-based Indexing
 *************************************

 In the original design of Chapel, we hoped to make the language as